 Worldwide, 350 million experience hearing loss.
 The people with hearing loss are often socially isolated.

 Yet, progress is being made.

 Watch as Dr. Richard Kopke describes two future solutions for noise-induced deafness.
 The first is a pill to prevent and treat hearing loss caused by excessive noise.
-The second is a treatment to regenerate lost sensory hair cells, which will restore hearing for most causes of nerve deafness, thereby curing deafness for many people.
+The second is a treatment to regenerate lost sensory hair cells, which will restore hearing for most causes of nerve deafness, thereby restoring hearing for many people.
 The results will be less need for cochlear implants and other hearing devices, if successful.
-We all know someone who needs to hear the cure.

 At the Hough Ear Institute, research that once led to the improvement of hearing devices such as the cochlear implant and bone conductor implant has now led to cutting edge bio-medical solutions for hearing loss.

 Imagine if there was a drug that a soldier could swallow immediately after an explosion that would prevent or heal hearing loss.

 With your help, we are closer to achieving our mission.
 Your gift brings a solution that much closer.

 HEI’s Research Leads to Results